-As discussed more above under COVID-19, in the second quarter we experienced a decrease in home health admits due to the complications created by the pandemic.
-We saw home health admits flatten out and begin to improve in the second half of the quarter.
-Our hospice census expanded throughout the quarter.
-From mid-April through the filing date of this report, we have seen a slight decline in Senior Living occupancy as move-ins declined in relation to move-outs due to the pandemic.
-As uncertainty of the pandemic persists and if cases continue to rise we could see a more prolonged recovery.
+As discussed more above under COVID-19, in the third quarter we experienced an increase in all of our key metrics in our home health and hospice businesses.
+Since the pandemic began, we have experienced a steady decline in senior living occupancy as move-ins declined relative to move-outs due to the pandemic.
+We cannot be sure when the occupancy levels in our senior living communities will stabilize or improve over consecutive measurement periods.
+As uncertainty regarding the COVID-19 pandemic persists, and if cases continue to rise, we could see a more prolonged recovery.
 For further discussion of trends related to COVID-19, see COVID-19 above.